API

 find_fixpoint(nw::Network, [x0::NWState=NWState(nw)], [p::NWParameter=x0.p]; kwargs...)

-Convenience wrapper around SteadyStateProblem from SciML-ecosystem.
-Constructs and solves the steady state problem, returns found value wrapped as NWState.
+This is a convenience wrapper around SteadyStateProblem from the SciML ecosystem that constructs and solves the steady state problem, returning the solution as an NWState.

 initialize_componentwise[!](